-Before you begin the rat race on Monday mornings, use Sundays to restructure your workweek.
+Before you begin the rat race on Monday mornings, use Sundays to restructure your work week.
 Write a list of people that you work with and their correlating skill sets.
-Then, look at your list of things to do.
+Then, look at your list of important tasks.

 Break your task list into three columns.
 Fill the first section with tasks that only you can do.
 Then, fill the second section with functions that don’t need to be done or can be pushed to a future date.
 Lastly, fill the third section with tasks that can be done by others.

-Adding items to your checklist might give you a feeling of accomplishment.
-But if you continue to micromanage your task list, you won’t be able to move forward.
+Adding items to your checklist might leave you feeling a sense of accomplishment, but if you continue to micromanage your task list, you won’t be able to move forward in the long term.

 If you want to regain focus and stop being tired at work, start with your planner.
 Not everything needs to be crossed off or completed.
 Sometimes, the best way to meet your goals is to remove the ones keeping you stuck.

-If you’re tired of being tired at work, take a look at these four tips and implement one of these practices into your week.
-Remember, it’s not a race.
-These tips are not just another thing to add to your task list.
+If you’re tired of being tired at work, take a look at these four tips, and implement one of these practices into your week.
+Remember, it’s not a race, and these tips are not just another thing to add to your task list.
 Their purpose is to help you understand your specific triggers that lead to burnout.